CPernet/ReproducibleQuantitativeDataScience/README.md

 We expect students to join the course several months after starting their PhD allowing them to already have data and some code.
 This will allow applying the concepts developed to their own data and code.

+We'll use [padlet](https://padlet.com/dashboard) to interact with each other

 ## Part 1

 ### Day 1 - Data Collection and data storage